 We love our gadgets and have used Garmin GPS for Thailand for a few years now.
 If you’re planning a Thai road trip, or driving any distance either across Thailand or in its big cities, we recommend Garmin’s GPS maps for Thailand.
 Not because the product is fantastic, but because it’s the best available.
-Although Amazon reviews aren’t terribly favourable, it’s all there is.
-You’re better off with it than without.
 Having tried and tested (and hated) the other options (including Google Maps – see why, below), we recommend Garmin as the best GPS for Thailand, especially while in Bangkok and other big-ish cities like Chiang Mai, Pattaya and heading cross-country.

 Garmin GPS for Thailand